 About this policy

-We may amend or update this policy when our information collection and handling practices change.
-If this happens any updates will be published on our web site and we will use our best endeavours to notify you either by email or by posting a notice of the changes in the platform.
-If you do not agree with the changes you must cease accessing the platform.
+We may amend or update this policy from time to time.
+If this happens, we will publish any updates on our web site and notify you by email or by posting a notice of the changes in the platform.
+If you do not agree with the changes, you must cease accessing the platform.
 If you continue to access or use the platform after the changes come into effect, we will assume that you have agreed to them.

 The InnoWell platform is a customisable digital platform that is designed to assist in assessing, monitoring and managing mental health issues and the maintenance of wellbeing.
-It does this by collecting your personal information (including sensitive and health information) and by processing and analysing it.
-Your personal information and the information we create about you through analysis and processing is then made available to both you and your care service provider through the platform to support your mental health and to promote collaborative care partnerships.
+It does this by collecting and processing your personal information (including sensitive and health information).

-The platform can collect personal information about you from a family or support person only after you have expressly invited (via the platform) that family or support person to use the platform to answer questions.
+Information shared by support persons: The platform can collect personal information about you from a family or support person only after you have expressly invited them (via the platform).
 This information from the family or support person will also be incorporated in to the dashboard and will be accessible to you.
 The family or support person invited by you to use the platform will not have access to any of your personal information other than receiving your invitation to use the platform.

-The platform also collects personal information about you from your care service provider.
+Information shared by service providers: The platform also collects personal information about you from your care service provider.
 This can include information that relates to your treatment, clinical information and advice and recommendations entered in to your record by your care service provider.
-This information will also be incorporated in to the dashboard and will be accessible to you.
+This information will also be incorporated in to the dashboard and you will be able to access it.

-The InnoWell platform also collects other categories of your personal information in order to provide services to you.
+The InnoWell platform also collects other categories of data in order to provide services to you.
 These include:

 Identity data – the platform collects personal data when you create an account.
 This data includes information about your identity (such as full name and email address) and demographics (such as date of birth, gender and socio-economic information);